The Heartbeat of the boating community!

 After investigating the method that the pro's had used on my main sheet, this is a report and instruction on their simpler method for making an eye splice on double braid rope.
 THINK CHINESE FINGER PUZZLE!

 (2) The cover was pulled back and the indicated length of core removed.
 I did this by putting tape around the core where I wanted to cut then cutting through the centre of the tape.
 It prevents unravelling.
-“Milk” the cover back in place and fasten a clamp as shown or tie with whipping cord to keep the end of the core in proper place.
+“Milk” the cover back in place and fasten a clamp as shown or better yet, use the gadget below to sew the core in place all around where the clamp is shown in the photo.
+Then disregard the presence of the clamp in the the instructions that follow.

 (4) Pull core out of the length of rope, not the loop.
 Notice how the cover on the length of rope becomes 'fat' as the core is extracted.